Skip to main content Skip to navigation

 Unless specified differently above, you will also need a minimum of GCSE grade 4 or C (or an equivalent qualification) in English Language and either Mathematics or a Science subject.
 Find out more about our entry requirements and the qualifications we accept.
 We advise that you also check the English Language requirements for your course which may specify a higher GCSE English requirement.
 Please find the information about this below.

-34 to include 6 in a Higher Level language.
-You must be taking language 1 (French, German, Italian or Spanish) at Higher Level.
+32 to include 6 in a Higher Level language.
+You must be taking the language chosen as Language 1 (French, German, Italian or Spanish) at Higher Level.

 IB contextual offer

 We welcome applications from candidates who meet the contextual eligibility criteria and whose predicted grades are close to, or slightly below, the contextual offer level.
-The typical contextual offer is 32 including 6 in a Higher Level modern foreign language or Latin/Ancient Greek, with at least 5 in Higher Level language chosen as language 1 (French, German, Spanish or Italian).
+The typical contextual offer is 30 including at least 5 in the language chosen as Language 1 (French, German, Spanish or Italian) at Higher Level.
 See if you’re eligible.

 At what level can I learn each language?